 ABOUT MURRAY HILL

-Welcome to Murray Hill in Annapolis, a historic neighborhood founded in 1651.
+Welcome to Murray Hill in Annapolis, a historic neighborhood that dates back to 1651.
 In that year Richard Acton, a carpenter, was issued a certificate of survey for a 100 acre tract of land on the north side of a creek then called Acton’s Creek, but now known as Spa Creek.
-In the years between 1651 and 1837, the original tract was doubled and “Acton” also called “Acton Hall”, Murray Hill’s most famous landmark home first begun around 1760.
+In the years between 1651 and 1837, the original tract was doubled, named "Acton" and “Acton Hall”, Murray Hill’s most famous landmark home was first begun around 1760.
 This larger land area was referred to as the “Plains of Annapolis”.
-In 1837, a lawyer, James Murray (1751 – 1866), acquired about 100 acres from this larger tract and moved into Acton.
+In 1837, a lawyer, James Murray (1751 – 1866), acquired about 100 acres from this larger tract and moved into Acton Hall.
 Beginning in the 1880’s, James Murray’s heirs began to sell off parts of his original estate, and by 1890 they had a surveyed plat that laid out streets and lots for sale in what has become the modern neighborhood of Murray Hill.

 Murray Hill is now over 125 years old, and the community celebrated its 125th anniversary in 2015.
 The neighborhood has grown to include Spa View Heights, an area platted under that name, and encompasses the area between Cathedral Street to Chase Street and West Street to Spa Creek.
 Murray Hill is a beautiful collection of homes built in various periods and architectural styles.
 The many tree-lined streets and views of Spa make it a very desirable community to live in.
 Our walking proximity to downtown and Maryland Hall for the Creative Arts also contributes to the desirability of the neighborhood.